lhervier/ng-oauth2-auth-code-flow/README.md

 Do whatever you want in this case.
 The samples simply displays the error.

-## The "/accessToken" end point
+## The "/tokens" end point

-This endpoint does not accept any parameter, and must return a JSON object that contains the access token.
+This endpoint does not accept any parameter, and must return a JSON object that contains the tokens (access token, and id token).
 If no access token is available, it must return an empty JSON object.

 Here is an example response :